 - Circumcised the eighth day, from the nation of Israel (the tribe of Benjamin) a Hebrew of Hebrews.
 Regarding the law: a Pharisee.

 - Regarding zeal: persecuting the church.
 Regarding righteousness by the law, having become blameless.

 - But whatever things were my gain, I *consider these things loss because of the Anointed.

 - But more, I therefore also truly consider all things to be a loss because of the surpassing knowledge of my Lord Jesus the Anointed, because of whom I lost all things and consider them refuse2“refuse” refers to all kinds of waste that was thrown to dogs (which were reviled in that culture).
 That included scraps of garbage, leftovers, muck, and even dung in some cases. so I might gain the Anointed,

 - and might be found in Him, not having my own righteousness from the law, but righteousness through faith in the Anointed; the righteousness from God on the basis of faith,

 - to know Him, and the power of His resurrection, and the partnership in His sufferings, being conformed to His death,

-- so somehow I might attain the resurrection from the dead.
+- so somehow I might attain to the resurrection from the dead.

 - Not that I already received it, or already have been perfected.
 But I pursue it so I might seize it, for that’s why I was also seized by Jesus the Anointed.

 - Brothers, I don’t consider myself to have seized it.
-But one thing I do: forgetting the things behind and reaching toward the things ahead,
+But one thing I indeed do, forgetting the things behind and reaching toward the things ahead,

 - I pursue the goal towards the prize of the upward calling of God in Jesus the Anointed.